slackapi/bolt-js/docs/_deployments/heroku.md

 In our example, the web address is `https://sharp-rain-871.herokuapp.com/`.

-Now browse to the [Slack App page](https://api.slack.com/apps) and select your app name.
+Head over to the [Slack App page](https://api.slack.com/apps) and select your app name.
 Next, we'll update your **Request URL** in two locations to be your web address.

 > 💡 Your **Request URL** ends with `/slack/events`, such as `https://sharp-rain-871.herokuapp.com/slack/events`.